 Crude Throughput Analysis (Capacity Utilization Analysis):

-Perform month-on-month analysis and refinery-wise analysis on the output of final petroleum products from crude oil basket.
+Perform month-on-month analysis and refinery-wise analysis on the output of final petroleum products from the crude oil basket.
 This helps to examine and study transit losses, crude sourcing, crude price fluctuations, crude hedging, refinery complexity, own fuel consumption, unproductive wastages, etc.

 Flare Loss Analysis: